GeoMigrata/dotMigrata/src/Simulation/README.md

 ﻿# Simulation Engine Documentation

-This directory contains the simulation engine that orchestrates the population migration simulation.
+This directory contains the simulation engine that orchestrates the population migration simulation using a modern pipeline architecture.

 ## Overview

-The Simulation layer provides the orchestration framework that runs the step-by-step simulation, managing state, configuration, and observation of the simulation process.
+The Simulation layer provides the orchestration framework that runs the step-by-step simulation, managing state, configuration, and observation of the simulation process through a flexible pipeline architecture.

 ## Components

 ### 1. SimulationEngine

-The main orchestrator that coordinates all simulation activities.
+The main orchestrator that coordinates all simulation activities using a configurable pipeline of stages.

 ### 2. SimulationConfiguration